ArtyKrafty/detection/README.md

 Here you can load an image from the desktop, select masks on it or darken the background.
 It is also possible to download images by `URL` - only instance segmentation

-Another option is to run via Docker (on M1 MAC OS, this method may not work):
+Another option is to run via Docker (on M1 MAC OS, this method may not work) - weight of Image 14.4 GB:

 ```
 cd detection